hackerwins/homepage-old/docs/js-sdk.md

 By using the value of the `stream-connection-status-changed` event, it is possible to determine whether the client is connected to the network.

+If you want to know about other ClientEvents, please refer to the [ClientEventType](https://yorkie.dev/yorkie-js-sdk/yorkie-js-sdk.clienteventtype).

 ### Document

 `Document` is primary data type in Yorkie, providing a JSON-like updating experience that makes it easy to represent your application's model. `Document` can be updated without attaching it to the client, and changes are automatically propagated to other peers when attaching it to the client or when the network is restored.